Chia-Network/clvm_tools_rs/COMPILER.md

               (8 .
 9)

-    In cadmium, there are pointers and words.
+    In cadmium (the name some use for the ocaml bytecode vm), there are pointers and words.
 Words act as numbers and pointers act as boxes of a size determined by their tag word.

     (7,(8,9)) =